carbon-language/carbon-lang/clang/docs/ClangFormat.rst

   Clang-format options:

-    --Werror                   - If set, changes formatting warnings to errors --assume-filename=<string> - Override filename used to determine the language.
+    --Werror                   - If set, changes formatting warnings to errors --Wno-error=unknown        - If set, unknown format options are only warned about.
+                                 This can be used to enable formatting, even if the configuration contains unknown (newer) options.
+                                 Use with caution, as this might lead to dramatically differing format depending on an option being supported or not.
+    --assume-filename=<string> - Override filename used to determine the language.
                                  When reading from stdin, clang-format assumes this filename to determine the language.